vliz-be-opsci/vliz-be-opsci.github.io/publications.md

 Same here for the conference proceedings ?

-{% for pub in site.data..publications.conferenceProceedings %}
+{% for pub in site.data.publications.conferenceProceedings %}
 <p>{{pub.title}}</p>
 {% endfor %}